The Worst Foods to Buy at Walmart

 Great Value Artisan Crafted Cheeseburger

 A cheeseburger-inspired pasta dish sounds, well, delicious.
-But again, the sodium you're going to get here is just too high.
-You're much better off whipping up your own version of this dish yourself.
+But again, the sodium you're going to consume from this product is just too high.
+You're much better off whipping up your own version of the dish at home, and from scratch.

 Great Value Crème Filled Swiss Rolls Snack Cakes

-It's no secret the world is living through a rather crazy and unsettling time right now, so having some sweet treats in the kitchen is something most of us are doing.
-But this dessert option is one you're going to want to leave on the shelf.
-While the serving size is two cakes, 19 grams of added sugar is still high.
+Having a sweet treat on hand in the kitchen is never a bad thing, but this dessert option is one you're going to want to leave on the shelf.
+While the serving size is two cakes—19 grams of added sugar is still high.
 It will be far too easy to eat this entire box by yourself in a short span of time so you're better off just skipping these.

 Great Value Monte Carlo Breakfast Sandwich